SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 It's important to think about your provider aliases as it can impact how providers are made accessible to modules.
 This is beyond the scope of this post, but for extra reading you can see how [implicit provider inheritance](https://www.terraform.io/language/modules/develop/providers#implicit-provider-inheritance) automatically makes all your default provider configurations available to child modules in your project.
 This is another default behaviour you might want to prevent by [explicitly passing in providers instead](https://www.terraform.io/language/modules/develop/providers#passing-providers-explicitly).

+And finally, remember: aliases and local names are _separate_ but related concepts.

 Ok, one last section to go!

 ## How do I get providers from a source other than the public Registry?

-Of all the default behaviours I described at the start of this post, the only default behaviour we haven't addressed is where Terraform downloads providers from.
+Of all the default behaviours I described at the start of this post, the only default behaviour we haven't addressed yet is where Terraform actually downloads providers from.

 Terraform defaults to using the public Registry, but **private Registries** are also an option.
-This may be required if a company has created a provider to help manage resources using their private, internal APIs and they don't want details of their internal systems to be publically accessible for security reasons.
+This may be required if a company has created a provider to help manage resources using their private, internal APIs and they don't want details of their internal systems to be publically accessible.

 In this scenario you can use a private Registry hosted in Terraform Cloud (TFC), or you can host your own Registry service.
 These two options behave just like the public Registry by implementing the ["Provider Registry Protocol"](https://www.terraform.io/internals/provider-registry-protocol), but users need the correct auth to access the providers published there.